July School Holidays: 5 Things To Do With Kids in Sydney

 For more information on social distancing practices by featured partners, we advise to enquire or visit their websites directly.

-BridgeClimb is a safe place to visit, work, and operating with social distancing practices in place and we’re delighted to be registered with the NSW Government as a COVID Safe business.
+BridgeClimb is a safe place to visit, work, and operates with social distancing practices in place.
+We’re pleased to let you know we are registered with the NSW Government as a COVIDSAFE business.
 From 27 June 2020, we are operating with socially distant small Climb groups.
 We have increased cleaning schedules across the entirety of BridgeClimb with ongoing sanitisation completed within the Climb Base, and throughout our customer’s pre and post-climb journey.
 If you are feeling unwell before a climb, please inform the BridgeClimb Contact Centre in advance to discuss a reschedule.